ChaoyiHuang/edgeaccess/README.md

 # edgeaccess
-Setup sync web-socket connection between edged and edgeaccess.
+Setup sync web-socket connection between edged and edgeaccess with the routing policy helper placement.

-Fundamental flow:
+Try it as follows:

 1. Start two edgeaccess in two terminals

    ./edgeaccess -f ea1.conf